 Football 5 Field Hockey 2 Softball 2

 Soccer 2 Gymnastics 2 Wrestling 1

 Volleyball 2 Swimming 2 Cross Country 1

 Baseball 2 Basketball 2 Indoor Track 2

 Lacrosse 2 Ice Hockey 2 Outdoor Track 2

-- Rugby 1
+Rugby 1

 - 91.14 All officials' assignors/commissioners engaged by member schools and/or leagues to assign officials to their contests will be required to attend an annual preseason meeting with Member School and/or Leagues that hire them as assignors/commissioners. - 91.15 Officials will be required to remain at the team competition site until the handshake ceremony has concluded.
-Click here to view process in the rare occasion officials need to be excused from the post-game handshake.
+Click here to view the Sportsmanship Handshake Tool Kit, which outlines the protocol for the rare occasions when officials may need to be excused from the post-game handshake.